vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

    example, use `https://mycompany.leansoft.vn`, not `https://mycompany.leansoft.vn/web#cids=1&action=menu`.

-Finally, click :guilabel:`Allow` to let Gmail access the Odoo database.
+Finally, click :guilabel:`Allow` to let Gmail access the Leansoft database.
 The browser will then show a :guilabel:`Success!` message.
 After that, close the window.
-The Gmail inbox and Odoo database are now connected.
+The Gmail inbox and Leansoft database are now connected.